 Students who are currently enrolled at another Alamo College District campus (SAC, PAC, NLC, or SPC) will be considered current students and will contact the Main Advising Office for registration assistance or to be reassigned to an NVC advisor.

 Interested in learning more about NVC?
-Take a tour of campus or attend an open house event.
+Take a virtual tour of the college and find an interactive map of the campus.